AE1117/foodify/README.md

 HTML files (index.html, profile.html, inventory.html, add_to_inventory.html, recipe.html, steps.html, ai_assistant.html) :

 Just HTML files with bunch of JS codes.

-(AI made JS codes 🤫)
+© 2025 All rights to this code owned by Murad Anıl Kurt